sosprz/nettemp/readme.md

 Changelog:
 8.0
 Remove default conf.php form repo.
-Now its generated from installation setup and frpm tools->updat Changed menu: In new tab Devices is GPIO, Sensors, SNMP, UPS.
+Now its generated from installation setup and frpm tools->updat or tools->file check Changed menu: In new tab Devices is GPIO, Sensors, SNMP, UPS.
 In Security tab is Firewall, VPN, authmod (www password) Reset to defsult for now don't remove rrd bases.